jessicalyn/ride-with-me/README.md

 A user can see their account information (email and profile picture) on their profile page.
 They can also logout of the application.

 ## Future Development and Extensions Notes:
+- User reviews for passengers and drivers
+- In-app messaging between users
+- Ability for riders to select pickup and dropoff locations
+- Payment through the app
+- Mobile-Friendly

 ### Technologies Used
 Ride with Me was built using: